 Minimum of 5 frames of wired full-drawn comb in good condition.
-The norm is British Standard deep brood frame with either standard national self-spacing (Hoffman) DN4 side bars, or spacers to suit DN1 side bars.
-You should check with suppliers on this specification as there are frames for different hive types and with different spacing.
-Ensure that the nucleus you are buying is compatible with the hive type you have or plan to buy.
+Norm is British Standard deep brood frame with either standard national self-spacing ( Hoffman) DN4 side bars, or spacers to suit DN1 side bars.
+Buyers must check with suppliers on this specification as there are frames for different hive types and with different spacing.
+Buyers must ensure that the nucleus they are buying is compatible with the hive type they have or plan to buy.

-- Laying queen, with evidence of newly laid eggs, should be marked cleanly on thorax, with the colour appropriate for the year she emerged: Red 2013 – Green 2014 – Blue 2015 – White 2016 – Yellow 2017.
+- A laying queen, with evidence of newly laid eggs, should be marked cleanly on thorax, with the colour appropriate for the year she emerged:

 Our aim, as far as practically possible, is to ensure those beekeepers participating in this endeavour comply with the stated values of SCBKA.
 The co ordinator is not responsible for pricing, quality, delivery or post-delivery service.
 These guidelines comply with the values of SCBKA and rely on the goodwill of buyers and sellers.
 Whilst every effort is made to ensure compliance with this guidance it is the responsibility of the purchaser to ensure that the bees they buy meet their requirements.